AumSahayata/Go-Music-Streamer/README.md

 A simple and efficient **Music Streaming service** built with **Go**.

-It allows users to stream and upload of their choice.
+It allows users to stream and upload music of their choice.

 ---